 Specifying Dependencies

-Your ip can depend on other ips found in the catalog or subdirectories on your local file system.
+Your projects can depend on other projects found in the catalog or subdirectories on your local file system.
 You can also temporarily override the location of a dependency - for example, to be able to test out a bug fix in the dependency that you are working on locally.
 You can also have dependencies that are only used during development.
-This section walks through the different ways you can specify the dependencies of an ip.
+This section walks through the different ways you can specify the dependencies of a project.

 Assumptions

-The guides in this section assume you are running commands from the root directory or any subdirectory of the current ip.
-The current ip, also sometimes referred to as the local ip, is the ip being actively developed.
+The guides in this section assume you are running commands from the root directory or any subdirectory of the current project.
+The current project is the project being actively developed.

 Guides